 Decide to Go for a Gift Card

 Instead of exchanging your small fortune with actual cash money, you have the option of switching them for gift cards or eCertificates.
-These gift cards are available for some of the most popular brands, and you can shop at your favorite retail stores using them.
-Amazon, Apple iTunes, Starbucks, Best Buy, Home Depot, and Lowes are a few of the gift card options.
+These gift cards are available for some of the most popular brands, and you can use them when shopping at your favorite retail and online stores.

 To avail this offer, all you’ll need to do is to put in your change, select the gift card you want and voila, the machine will print out a receipt with a unique code which can be used as an actual physical gift card.
 One of the reasons why we love this option is because there’s no fee attached.